orassayag/full-text-search/README.md

-# Server
+# Full Text Search

 Built in November 2018.
-Application of Node.js with elasticlunr.js to demonstate full text search engine example.
+A simple application of Node.js with Elasticlunr.js to demonstrate full text search engine example.

 ## Getting Started